Ishworrr/Ishworrr/README.md

-Hi there, I am Ishwor Thapa Chhetri 👋, and I am a Front End developer and always improving towards full Stack Developing and AI researcher with a strong passion for JavaScript and education!
+Hi, I am Ishwor Thapa Chhetri 👋, a passionate self-taught frontend developer and a freelance software engineer who is always improving towards Full Stack.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
+I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
 - 🔭 I’m currently working on a project that utilises Nuxtjs, Vuejs an Golang.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...